 Memoria Activa.
 Metodología psicosocial para la construcción de paz con mujeres inmigrantes y refugiadas.
 Barcelona: International Catalan Institute for Peace, 2025.

-The power of Active Memory lies in its ability to integrate sensory and aesthetic elements as ways to address the physical, mental, cognitive and spiritual aspects that emerge when working on the reconstruction of memory, whether individual, historical memory or as part of transitional justice processes.
+The power of Active Memory lies in its ability to integrate sensory and aesthetic elements as a means to address the physical, mental, cognitive, and spiritual aspects that emerge when working on the reconstruction of memory, whether individual, historical, or as part of transitional justice processes.
 This aims to be a methodology for resisting power structures that seek to perpetuate oblivion.

-The book Memoria Activa (available in Spanish) has been written by the organization Mujer Diáspora.
-It presents the five core concepts that guide the methodology (sensorial, healing, diversity, spirituality and symbolic return) as well as the techniques to develop the processes, including cooking.
-Active Memory sees cooking as a space and a significant political act for women: by challenging and subverting the roles traditionally associated with submission and domesticity, women reclaim cooking as a public space of expression and encounter, challenging conventional notions of gender and reaffirming their presence in public spaces.
+The book Memoria Activa (available in Spanish) was written by the organisation Mujer Diáspora.
+It presents the five core concepts that guide the methodology (sensorial, healing, diversity, spirituality, and symbolic return), as well as the techniques to develop these processes, including cooking.
+Active Memory sees cooking as a space and a significant political act for women.
+By challenging and subverting the roles traditionally associated with submission and domesticity, women reclaim cooking as a public space of expression and encounter, challenging conventional notions of gender and reaffirming their presence in public spaces.

-The gastronomical experience is seen as a vital space where solid relationships are built and solidarity is fostered.
+The gastronomical experience is viewed as a vital space where strong relationships are formed and solidarity is fostered.
 Through the preparation and exchange of food, women contribute to the construction of communities based on collaboration and mutual support, creating a social fabric with significant political implications.
-Commonly perceived as a means of preserving and transmitting culture, cooking becomes a means of sharing unexplained stories, making them valuable and allowing them to become part of official history.
-This space is perceived as ideal for the reconstruction of historical memory, encapsulating meaning in each culinary gesture.
+Commonly perceived as a means of preserving and transmitting culture, cooking becomes a means of sharing unexplained stories, making them valuable and allowing them to become part of the official historical record.
+This space is perceived as ideal for reconstructing historical memory, encapsulating meaning in each culinary gesture.

-The book also analyzes the processes of active listening, healing, sharing testimonies and artistic creations as techniques of Active Memory.
+The book also analyses the processes of active listening, healing, sharing testimonies and artistic creations as techniques of Active Memory.

 About Mujer Diáspora

-Mujer Diáspora is a feminist and psychosocial organization that works with immigrant, refugee and diaspora women, and positions them as peacebuilders.
-It began as an organization committed to dignifying the experiences of these women, who have often faced violence, alienation, discrimination and human rights violations.
+Mujer Diáspora is a feminist and psychosocial organisation that works with immigrant, refugee and diaspora women, and positions them as peacebuilders.
+It began as an organisation committed to dignifying the experiences of these women, who have often faced violence, alienation, discrimination and human rights violations.

-Their work covers mental health, historical memory, transitional justice and peacebuilding, and integrates training as a tool to create support networks and promote the transfer of knowledge between women of different generations and contexts.
+Their work encompasses mental health, historical memory, transitional justice, and peacebuilding, integrating training as a tool to create support networks and promote the transfer of knowledge between women of different generations and contexts.